 Bring Extra Batteries

 Cold weather zaps the juice out of your batteries.
-Imagine getting to a location with the northern lights dancing and your battery is at 0.
+Imagine getting to a location with the Northern Lights dancing and your battery reads zero.
 No bueno.
-Bring multiple and keep them in a warm place to prevent them from discharging.
+Bring multiple batteries and keep them in a warm place (close and secure to your body) to prevent them from discharging.

 Hand Warmers – These things can be life savers and used for feet and hands.
 They will assist with the dexterity of your hands and if your hands are prone to getting cold quick, grab a few of these.